 - Choose “By subject” from the dropdown menu on the left

 You will see your subject broken down to show various aspects.
 This is often very useful, especially for big subjects.

-A search for "Evolution (Biology)" (as an example) will retrieve the Subject "Evolution (Biology)" broken down to show various aspects of that subject.
+A search for "Chinese -- United States" (as an example) will retrieve the Subject "Chinese -- United States" broken down to show various aspects of that subject.
 Thus:

-The various terms coming after the main terms, for example, Religious aspects after Evolution (Biology), are called “free-floating subdivisions" and can be applied to other main terms, for example, Nature -- Religious aspects.
+The various terms coming after the main terms, for example, 'Economic conditions', are called “free-floating subdivisions" and can be applied to other main terms, for example, Japanese Americans -- Economic conditions.

 Browsing the actual shelves allows you to dip into books and immediately gauge their value.
 You will, however, miss any books that are checked out or in the Harvard Depository.
 You can browse these too, although you cannot dip, in HOLLIS.

 - Use the “Starts with.../Browse” link on the basic search screen

 - Choose the call number system you want to browse by from the dropdown menu on the left.